6-Nov-2024

 What are your strategic priorities?

-It is estimated that there are more than 4,000 residential buildings of 11m high or more in the UK with unsafe cladding – and only around 2,000 of those remediation projects – less than 50 per cent – have been started or completed.
-This issue is an absolute priority for us to help address and we have reconfigured and updated our factory accordingly.
+It is estimated that there are well over 4,000 residential buildings of 11m high or more in the UK with unsafe cladding – and only around 2,000 of those remediation projects – less than 50 per cent – have been started or completed.
+And recent figures suggest these figures are likely to be much higher.

-We have recently commissioned a completely new production line specifically for the RF50-FR range to meet the increase in demand that we are predicting, particularly in the reclad market.
+Our recently commissioned production line specifically for the RF50-FR metal rainscreen system will help meet the increase in demand that we are predicting in the reclad market.

 This line uses the latest robotic technology and, together with two new CNC machines, a stud welding machine and other new production technology, it represents an investment of around £1m for Spanwall.

-We now have the products, processes, technology and capabilities to efficiently produce rainscreen cladding at scale and to help bring existing buildings up to the new standards that are so vital to keep their occupants and our communities safe.
+We now have the products, processes, technology and capabilities to efficiently produce metal rainscreen cladding at the scale required and to help bring existing buildings up to the new standards that are so vital to keep their occupants and our communities safe.

 Spanwall recently won a national manufacturing award for digital innovation.
 Why is digital technology so important?